samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 - [DJI Tello Drone](https://store.dji.com/uk/shop/tello-series)

 ## Usage
-- Install and train you object detection model using instruction from [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#)
+- Install and train your object detection model using instruction from [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#)
+- Add in the follwoing function into the visualisation_utils.py in the utils folder of the TF API.
 - Connect to the a tello drone via wifi
 - Ensure the ball is in front of the tello drone camera before take-off
 - Run the main.py script